abhinavcdev/rjx/README.md

 ### Current Limitations

-RJQ is under active development and doesn't yet support all jq features:
+RJX is under active development and doesn't yet support all jq features:

 - Advanced filters and functions (e.g., `map_values`, `to_entries`)
 - Custom functions and variables